bruab/bruab.github.io/_posts/2024-10-02-recommendability-math.md

 You've got growth, but it's slow.
 It'll take you 14 years to cross the 1,000 customer mark.
 Hopefully you sell megayachts and not shoes.

-Somewhere inbetween these two models there's a world where recommendations bring you enough new business to keep you from having to do marketing.
+Here's the interesting bit: Somewhere _inbetween_ these two models there's a world where recommendations bring you a significant amount of new business—without absurd assumptions, and also without needing to wait several decades.

 Where, though?

-How many customers do you have to reach by conventional marketing, how many have to become recommenders, and how much recommending do they have to do?
+How many initial customers do you have to reach by conventional marketing, how many have to become recommenders, how much recommending do they have to do?
 And how persuasive do they have to be?

-If you'd like to play around with those questions, clone [this spreadsheet](https://docs.google.com/spreadsheets/d/1wf0Xtl9WF7HZMM4cbuTVMt803ucphnC6alu8QN2Wl3E/edit?usp=sharing) and play around with it.
+If you'd like to play around with those questions, clone [this spreadsheet](https://docs.google.com/spreadsheets/d/1wf0Xtl9WF7HZMM4cbuTVMt803ucphnC6alu8QN2Wl3E/edit?usp=sharing) and tweak the numbers in the orange boxes.

+([Let me know](/contact) how many years it'll take you to reach that 94,000,000,000th customer.)